nzda-otago/nzda-otago.github.io/index.md

 # Club meetings

 Are held every 2nd Monday at 7.30pm.
+Meetings are not held during the months of January or April.

 Location:
 53 Malvern Street Woodhaugh